ASCNet: Self-supervised Video Representation Learning with Appearance-Speed Consistency: Experiments

 \subsection{Datasets}

-In our experiments, we consider four video datasets, namely, Mini-Kinetics-200~\cite{s3dg}, Kinetics-400~\cite{kay2017kinetics}, UCF-101~\cite{ucf101}, and HMDB-51~\cite{hmdb51}.
+We consider four video datasets, including Mini-Kinetics-200~\cite{s3dg}, Kinetics-400~\cite{kay2017kinetics}, UCF-101~\cite{ucf101}, and HMDB-51~\cite{hmdb51}.
 For the self-supervised pretraining, we use the training split of the Kinetics-400 dataset by discarding all of the labels.
-The Kinetics-400 dataset~\cite{kay2017kinetics} contains 400 human action categories and provides approximately 240k training video clips and 20k validation video clips.
-Each example is temporally trimmed to be approximately 10 seconds.
-The Mini-Kinetics-200 dataset~\cite{s3dg} consists of 200 categories with the most training examples and is a subset of the Kinetics-400 dataset.
+The Kinetics-400 dataset contains 400 human action categories and provides 240k training video clips and 20k validation video clips.
+The Mini-Kinetics-200 dataset consists of 200 categories with the most training examples and is a subset of the Kinetics-400 dataset.
 Since the full Kinetics-400 is quite large, we use Mini-Kinetics-200 to reduce training costs in ablation experiments.

 The learned network backbones are evaluated via two downstream tasks: action recognition and nearest neighbor retrieval.
 For the downstream tasks, UCF-101~\cite{ucf101} and HMDB-51~\cite{hmdb51} are used to demonstrate the effectiveness of our method.
 UCF-101~\cite{ucf101} contains 13k videos spanning over 101 human actions.
 HMDB-51~\cite{hmdb51} contains approximately 7k videos belonging to 51 action classes categories.
 Both UCF-101~\cite{ucf101} and HMDB-51~\cite{hmdb51} come with three predefined training and testing splits.
 Following prior work~\cite{ClipOrder,speednet,pace}, we use a training/testing split of 1 for downstream task evaluation.
 Both datasets exhibit challenges including intraclass variance of actions, cluttered backgrounds, and complex camera motions.
 Performing action recognition and retrieval on these datasets requires learning rich spatiotemporal representation.